 The centre is a forum for shared thinking and interdisciplinary work, blending the expertise from the Biology, Computer Science and Geography departments, with particular emphasis on data science approaches.

-- Cognitive Science
+- Computer Science

 - Social Sciences

-- Social Science of Sport and Physical Activity
+- Sport & Physical Activity

 The faculty has a burgeoning postgraduate research community at both MRes and PhD level, as well as an extensive portfolio of taught provision at Masters level.
 The annual Edge Hill Short Story Competition, which champions work by both students and established authors, is now a major event in the literary calendar.